Goldman Sachs files for active ETFs, joins Wall Street bank trend

 “You’re increasingly seeing that cannibalization is less of a concern than the outright loss of those assets,” Johnson said, pointing to one of the concerns of mutual fund providers that has kept some from offering their strategies in ETF form.

-Unlike the biggest ETF providers - BlackRock Inc, State Street Corp and Vanguard, who together account for about 70 percent of the market - banks are putting more emphasis on their existing active investing capabilities.
+Unlike the biggest ETF providers - BlackRock Inc (BLK.N), State Street Corp (STT.N) and Vanguard, who together account for about 70 percent of the market - banks are putting more emphasis on their existing active investing capabilities.